BioticGamesAtWaag/bioticgamesatwaag.github.io/About.md

 * Crew: Federico Muffato, Frido Emans & Xiamyra Daal

 ### License
-The content of this site is available under [Creative Commons Attribution-NonCommercial-ShareAlike 4.0 International](https://creativecommons.org/licenses/by-nc-sa/4.0/)(CC BY-NC-SA 4.0).
-This means that we reserve the right to use the material commercially, but you may use it in a non-commercial setting if you provide attribution.
+The content of this site is available under [Creative Commons Attribution-NonCommercial-ShareAlike 4.0 International](https://creativecommons.org/licenses/by-nc-sa/4.0/) (CC BY-NC-SA 4.0).
+This means that you may use it in a non-commercial setting if you provide attribution.
 Contact us for commercial usage.
 Feel free to hack the designs and games and share updated files =).